 Historic Preservation Commission

 This commission is responsible for periodically reviewing the historical district’s boundaries, developing an action plan, compiling inventories and coming up with educational programs.
-The term for this commission is two years.
+The term for this commission is four years.

-Meetings are held the 1st Thursday of each month in the 2nd floor conference room at City Hall.
+Meetings are held at 4:30 PM on the 1st Thursday of each month in the 2nd floor conference room at City Hall.

 The HPC has been the leader in implementing the project outlined in the Memorandum of Agreement between the City, the HPC, the Iowa SHPO and FEMA regarding historic mitigation treatments resulting from the City's buyout following the flood in 2008.